-- 98% of cases had an onset date within 35 days of return from travel.
+- 96% of cases of enteric fever had an onset date within 28 days of return from travel.

 Typhoid is one of the most common febrile illnesses seen by practitioners in the developing world.
 Untreated, the illness usually lasts for three to four weeks, but may be longer.
 Symptoms vary from mild to severe and life-threatening.

 The course of untreated typhoid fever is classically divided into four stages, each lasting about a week.
 This disease pattern is not commonly seen, with severe disease representing the 'tip of the iceberg' in typhoid, and with the advent of antibiotics altering the course of the disease.
 For descriptions of the untreated disease the literature relies on historical descriptive accounts by physicians such as Sir William Osler.

 - Gradual rise in temperature, typically worse through the day, over the first 2-3 days, typically reaches 40°C (104°F).

 - Relative bradycardia (Faget's sign): - the pulse is slower than would be expected from the degree of temperature.